-Flame STS and SPARK spectrometer sensitivity Comparison
+Flame STS and SPARK (now discontinued) spectrometer sensitivity Comparison

 The workhorse spectrometer for Ocean Optics has from the beginning been the “S” bench.
 There have been various models, S1000, S2000, USB2000+, USB4000, the JAZ, and now the latest, The FLAME spectrometer.
 We have sold well over 300,000 units of these great miniature spectrometers.